Support user consent preferences to provide spam-free inboxes

 Handle unknown contacts

-With user consent preferences, a wallet address registered on the XMTP network can have one of three user consent preference values in relation to another user's wallet address:
+With user consent preferences, an inbox ID or conversation ID can have one of three user consent preference values in relation to another user's inbox ID:

-You can implement user consent preferences to give your users inboxes that are spam-free spaces for allowed contacts only.
+You can implement user consent preferences to give your users inboxes that are spam-free spaces for allowed conversations and contacts only.

 You can then handle message requests from unknown contacts in a separate UI.